 The Best Chocolate Cake with Chocolate Ganache

-I made this cake without a mixer and it was ready to go from bowl to oven in less than five minutes with just a couple turns of the whisk.
+If you’re addicted to cake mix, you can break free.
+I’ve been there.
+I made this chocolate ganache cake without a mixer and it was ready to go from bowl to oven in less than five minutes with just a couple turns of the whisk.

 I’m the first to admit that cake mixes can be great because they’re convenient, the results are nearly guaranteed, and they produce moist and light cakes.

+But this chocolate cake from scratch cake does the same.
 Except it’s darker, richer, and more intensely chocolaty than a cake mix chocolate cake, which is a good thing if you like a nice dark, deeply chocolaty, chocolate cake.

 Finally, I do love butter and will almost always choose butter over oil in baking; except when baking a cake.
 Oil produces a moister cake in my experience and since all that lovely buttery flavor is going to be masked anyway from the cocoa powder, you’re not giving up anything in the flavor department and gaining worlds in the moisture category by using oil rather than butter.
 A win-win for oil.